 - Whole-plate fluorometric imaging: FLIPR Penta high-throughput cellular screening system

-The Institute maintains a diverse screening collection containing more than 100,000 high-quality and diverse lead-like compounds.
+We offer users access to a diverse screening collection containing more than 100,000 high-quality and lead-like compounds.